- Pendleton, OR

 - Survivor: Prostate Cancer

-- Patient Info: Finished active treatment more than 5 years ago, Diagnosed: about 21 years ago, Male, Age: 80, Stage Recurrent, Progressing despite hormone therapy: Yes
+- Patient Info: Finished active treatment more than 5 years ago, Diagnosed: over 21 years ago, Male, Age: 80, Stage Recurrent, Progressing despite hormone therapy: Yes

 - View this journey (9 Experiences)

 Decision Point (Live or die.): After about two years of self pity, depression and medical treatment I finally wised up and decided that life was too short and you need to live each day to the fullest.

 I got involved with a local church which was a great beginning.
 I'm sill involved with this same church and what a great group friends.